-II.
-To be curious-to examine every text for meaning.
+III.
+To look for themes and meaning in a text.
 To be curious about literature is to be curious about life.
 What is the author saying about life?
-What does this text tell us about the human condition?
-What insight into life is revealed?

-III.
+IV.
 To ask how the writer develops the insight you claim.
 In other words, what techniques does the poet use to create meaning?
-How do the writer's choices of form, structure and language shape meaning?

-IV.
-To put together a toolbox of terms that will help us think about the author or the poet's techniques.
+V. To put together a toolbox of terms that will help us think about the author or the poet's techniques.

-V. To transform our deep thinking into form analysis which communicates our understanding of the text.
-Dividing a whole into its parts to better understand the whole To find your voice
+VI.
+To transform our deep thinking into formal analysis which clearly communicates our informed understanding of the text.

-To develop a thirst and an appreciation for reading and to search for your What can I learn from this text, this writer about how to express myself?

 VII.
+To develop a thirst and an appreciation for reading and to search for your writer's voices.
+What can I learn from this text, this writer about how to express myself?

+VIII.
 To use error as an invitation to improve.
 "We are all apprentices in a craft where no one ever becomes a master."
 (Ernest Hemingway)